 But it's difficult to stay on the straight and narrow when your associates are so crooked.
 When glamorous Camila sometimes nudges, sometimes shoves you into the moral shadows.
 When your own future doppelganger is giving you bad advice every step of the way.

-It's early yet in Teresa's story.
-And, drug-dealing aside, she seems nice enough.
-While she's certainly not a pure-of-heart heroine, she's no black-souled villain, either.
-Teresa has little interest in the darker aspects of the drug trade and no desire to see innocents die to keep the cocaine moving from Mexico to Dallas.
+In the show's latest season, Teresa has morphed from a cartel ingénue to a sometimes ruthless queenpin, going toe-to-toe with Camila while working to become the most fearsome drug lord around.
+And while Teresa's certainly not a pure-of-heart heroine, her soul's not completely black, either.
+Teresa has little interest in the darker aspects of the drug trade and no desire to see innocents die.
 And she sometimes risks her own life to do the right thing.

-But not all the time.
+But her do-gooding tendencies, alas, seem to be getting weaker and weaker.
 She lies frequently and kills when she needs to, and the world around her is dark, dark, dark.
 Violence is very much a part of this seamy business, with torture and murder making frequent appearances.
 Sex isn't off limits, either.
 Indeed, the two are sometimes inescapably entwined: Teresa herself was brutally raped in the show's first episode.
 Language can be scalding.
-And as for drug use … well, viewers will find that as impossible to escape as Teresa does.
+And as for drugs … well, viewers will find that as impossible to escape as Teresa does.

-USA seems determined to shed its rep as an outpost for light, breezy crime procedurals and dramedies—never mind that those kinds of shows powered the network to the top of the cable ratings.
+USA has shed its rep as an outpost for light, breezy crime procedurals and dramedies—never mind that those kinds of shows powered the network to the top of the cable ratings.
 Shows such as Monk and Psych long ago left the building, replaced by gripping, gritty, often grotesque dramas designed to make critics smile and discerning viewers cringe.